 Teaching Assistants usually work in a classroom alongside children from all backgrounds – some with Special Educational Needs (SEN) – who need extra support with their educational and social development, either one-on-one or in small groups.
-Occasionally, they might be asked to work with children outside the classroom e.g. taking a disruptive child out of the classroom setting, to work separately, where there are fewer unhelpful distractions.
-Teaching Assistants also help Teachers with practical tasks, such as handing out equipment, tidying up at the end of the day and supervising school trips or activities.
+Occasionally, they might be asked to work with children outside the classroom e.g. taking a disruptive child out of the classroom setting to work separately where there are fewer unhelpful distractions.

-It is important to note that Teaching Assistants are not qualified teachers, so are guided by teachers on how they like to run the class.
-That said, the role of the Teaching Assistant is indispensable for running an effective classroom learning environment.
 With many schools understaffed and pupil numbers on the rise, teachers rely heavily on help from Teaching Assistants and other support staff to keep things running efficiently.
-It is also a huge relief for Teachers to know that there is extra support available for any children who need it.
+It’s also a huge relief for Teachers to know that there is extra support available for any children who need it.

 There are opportunities available to work with children of all ages and the age bracket you choose is completely up to you.
 Some people prefer the golden age of primary school, while others enjoy seeing the difference they can make in supporting a teenager’s transition to adulthood during secondary school.
 The common theme is the desire to help nurture and develop our future generations.

-What skills do I need?
+What skills do I need to become a Teaching Assistant?

 The right person will:

-- Have excellent literacy, numeracy and communication skills.
+- Have excellent literacy, numeracy, and communication skills.

 - Be confident working alongside children within a classroom setting.